davidorme/Masters_GIS/_sources/practical_2/practical_2.md

 plot(bioclim_model, a=1, b=5, p=0.9)
 ```

 In that second plot, note that these two variables (mean annual temperature `BIO1` and maximum temperature of the warmest month 'BIO5') are **extremely strongly correlated**.
 This is not likely to be an issue for this method, but in many models it is a **very bad idea** to have strongly correlated explanatory variables: it is called **[Multicollinearity](https://en.wikipedia.org/wiki/Multicollinearity)** and can cause serious statistical issues.
+We will revisit this in the GLM example further down.

 #### Model predictions